neyugnhnil/RASflow_minimal/README.md

 # RASflow_minimal

+This is a clone of https://github.com/zhxiaokang/RASflow, used for testing / a group project.

 ## Running

 Make sure to get up RASflow environment using `conda create -n RASflow -f env.yaml` and configure config_main.yaml before sending job (`sbatch run_RASflow_job.sh`).